MohamedMassoud/Android-Gamepad-To-PC/README.md

 5- Download and extract https://github.com/MohamedMassoud/Android-Gamepad-To-PC/archive/refs/tags/serverApp.zip.
 The extracted folder is the server application.

-6- Install Android Gamepad To PC application on your Android device from the Play store: >>TO_BE_UPLOADED<<
+6- Install Android Gamepad To PC application on your Android device from the Play store: https://play.google.com/store/apps/details?id=com.mohamedmassoud.androidgamepadtopc

 **How to run it**

-1- Make sure your Android device and your PC are connected to the same network or router.
+1- Make sure your Android device and your PC are connected to the same network either by the same router, hotspot or even USB tethering.

 2- Run the server application on your computer but opening Android Gamepad To PC v1.0.exe from the extracted server folder.